 When trading on financial markets you will want to know all about who Moneta Markets or AvaTrade are, and how they compare.
 You will naturally want to know how long Moneta Markets and AvaTrade have been in business and what reputation Moneta Markets and AvaTrade have.
 On top of this, you will need to discover if Moneta Markets and AvaTrade match your trading needs.

 Having a reputable and dependable broker is crucial to your trading.
-The reason for this is quite a simple one You need to be safe in the knowledge that your money is in safe hands.
+The reason for this is quite a simple one You need to be sure in the knowledge that your money is in a segregated bank account with a financially regulated broker.
 Let us see how Moneta Markets and AvaTrade compare.